Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 Solo Installer (1 truck, owner-operator)

 Start with Jobber or ServiceM8.
 If you’re doing fewer than 40 jobs a month and just need scheduling, invoicing, and quote approval, Jobber’s entry plan gets you there.
-If you’re cost-sensitive and on iOS, ServiceM8’s per-job pricing is hard to beat early on.
-Neither will have you outrunning your own growth for 12–18 months.

-Avoid ServiceTitan and FieldEdge at this stage — the overhead and learning curve will slow you down more than the features will help you.
+Avoid ServiceTitan and FieldEdge at this stage.
+The overhead and learning curve will slow you down more than the features will help you.

 2–5 Truck Shop